 - 1. The average marginal value of system capacity weighted by the Unforced Capacity cleared in all auctions conducted to date for the Delivery Year (excluding any Unforced Capacity cleared as replacement capacity); - 2.
-The average Locational Price Adder, if any, weighted by the Unforced Capacity cleared in all auctions conducted to date for the Delivery Year (excluding any Unforced Capacity cleared as replacement capacity)32; - 3.
-An adjustment, if any, to account for price decrements for Base DR/EE and Base Generation in the LDA for which the zone is located for all auctions conducted to date for the Delivery Year (excluding any Unforced Capacity cleared as replacement capacity) (2018/2019 and 2020/2021 Delivery Year); - 4.
-An adjustment, if any, to account for price decrements for external capacity resources (effective for the 2017/2018 through 2019/2020 Delivery Years); and - 5.
+The average Locational Price Adder, if any, weighted by the Unforced Capacity cleared in all auctions conducted to date for the Delivery Year (excluding any Unforced Capacity cleared as replacement capacity)23; and - 3.
 An adjustment, if required, to account for any resource make-whole payments for all auctions conducted to date for the Delivery Year (excluding any resource make-whole payments to be charged to the buyers of replacement capacity).